What types of jobs and employers are there in the emergency services?

-There are more than 50 police forces in the UK.
+There are around 50 police forces in the UK.
 The majority cover specific regions but some have other functions, such as the British Transport Police.
 Recruitment is carried out by individual forces.

 If you join as a police constable through the standard recruitment process, you spend the first two years as a student police officer or probationer.
 Once you successfully complete this probationary period you are confirmed in your role as a police constable and can apply for more specialist roles, such as dog handling.
 Serving police constables can apply for a fast track programme which seeks to equip them with the skills they'll need to progress to the rank of inspector within two years.

 Police ranks: constable, sergeant and inspector

 Here’s an outline of some of the key roles within the policing rank structure:

 - Constable – the frontline of the criminal justice system.
 Under general supervision, but often working independently, constables enforce the law by gathering information, carrying out arrests, interviewing victims, witnesses and suspects, and searching individuals, property, premises and open areas.

 - Sergeant – this is the first level of supervisory role.
 Responsible for day to day and technical supervision of investigations and law enforcement operations.

 - Inspector – this is a middle management role.
 Inspectors supervise constables and sergeants and are responsible for controlling, planning, organising and authorising law enforcement work, and managing an assigned specialist function.

 Inspectors can progress to senior management roles such as chief inspector, superintendent and chief superintendent.